“I never thought I’d say this out loud… but sometimes, I hate being a mum.”

 Other mums said, “Me too.”

-Mums I had thought were perfect.
-Mums I admired.
-Mums who, on the outside, seemed to be thriving.
+Mums I had thought were perfect, mums I admired, mums who, on the outside, seemed to be thriving.

 And just like that, I didn’t feel so alone anymore.

-Let’s Change the Narrative
+Let’s Change the Narrative Around Motherhood

 So if you’re a new mum and you hate it right now, say it.